zkcream/zkcream-api-server/README.md

 ADMIN_USER={username for API admin user}
 ADMIN_PASS={password for API admin user}
 ```
-*Only API admin user can create a new user*

 4. Run script (Run app in test environment)
 ``` bash